-Documents You Need to Rent an Apartment in Spain — Complete 2026 Checklist
+Documents to Rent an Apartment in Spain (2026) — Madrid, Barcelona & Beyond

 One of the most frustrating parts of apartment hunting in Spain is discovering — after you've found the perfect place — that you're missing a document the agency requires.
 In a market where the first complete application usually wins, having your paperwork ready before you start searching is a massive competitive advantage.